Biagio Meccariello

-Biagio Meccariello (born 27 March 1991) is an Italian footballer who plays for club Ternana.
+Biagio Meccariello (born 27 March 1991) is an Italian professional footballer.

 Biography

 Meccariello started his senior career with Serie D (amateur/non-professional) club Viribus Unitis.
 He was selected to national under-18 amateur team in April 2010.
 On 6 July 2011, Meccariello was signed by Lega Pro Prima Divisione club A.S.
 Andria BAT along with Angelo Tartaglia.
 (Italian third highest level).
 That season he was selected twice to the representative team of Lega Pro (ex- Serie C), against Palestine Olympic (no line-up) and England C.

 On 8 August 2012, Meccariello was sold to Serie B newcomers Ternana.
 He wore no.19 for his new team.

 On 17 August 2018, he joined Serie B club Lecce on a season-long loan with a buyout option.
 Lecce activated the buyout option at the end of the season.

 On 6 January 2022, he signed a 2.5-year contract with SPAL in Serie B.

 On 1 August 2023, Meccariello moved to Benevento.